 Graph: code 3 and 4 incidents

-Combination bar and line graph showing the number of code 3 and 4 incidents expressed as both a total number for the quarter and a percentage attended to by appointment time over the first two quarters of the 2023-24 financial year.
-The largest numbers of code 3 and 4 incidents are in August with 27,667 incidents.
-The highest average on time percentage was 81.6% in September, dropping to 73.5% in March
+Combination bar and line graph showing the number of code 3 and 4 incidents expressed as both a total number for the quarter and a percentage attended to by appointment time over the current financial year.
+The largest numbers of code 3 and 4 incidents are in July 2024 with 27,608 incidents.
+The highest average on time percentage was 77.6% in September 2024 and lowest in July 2024 at 76.18%.

 Retrieval Services Queensland (RSQ)